 - When a complex issue is being analyzed for causes

 - When a complex solution is being implemented

-- After generating an affinity diagram, fishbone diagram (cause and effect diagram) or tree diagram, to more completely explore the relations of ideas
+- After generating an affinity diagram, fishbone diagram, or tree diagram, to more completely explore the relations of ideas

-- If using an original statement, (not from a previous tool or discussion) create a complete sentence
+- If using an original statement (not from a previous tool or discussion), write a complete sentence

 - Everyone needs to clearly understand and agree on the problem statement